RishithaReddy-stack/landright/README.md

 - How OPT and CPT work before it's too late to plan

-LandRight is an AI copilot that knows all of this and tells you exactly what to do, in what order, based on your specific stage — in plain English, not government-speak.
+LandRight is an AI copilot that knows all of this and tells you exactly what to do, in what order, based on your specific stage in plain English, not government speak.

 ---